 Check to make sure their passport is renewed and consistent with their most recent personal information well before they move.
 It’s critical that they are able to establish legal residency through the visa process.
 Receiving full citizenship may also be necessary in some cases.
 Without completing these legal processes, they may not be able to live in the country long-term.
 Likewise, if they decide to take up a part-time job to pass the time and earn some income, they’ll likely be required to prove their right to work in that country.

-Best Places to Retire Outside the US
+Best Places for Americans to Retire Abroad

 Now that you have valuable information resources to plan your senior loved one’s relocation, you can get to work helping them figure out where to live.
 But with over 130 countries to choose from, even when you know what to look for, it can still be overwhelming.